lee772943638-design/SiFli-SDK/example/zbt/periodic_sync/README.rst

 another board that will start periodic advertising, to which this sample will establish periodic advertising synchronization.

+The project is configured to use with bap_broadcast_src project by default. board will scan and find device with name "BAP Broadcast Source", and then create sync with it.

 See :zephyr:code-sample-category:`bluetooth` samples for details.